The Misguided Notion of Bypassing Patching in OT Systems

 In OT, standard scan-based patching tools like WSUS/SCCM are common but often fall short of providing deep insights into the assets.
 What’s truly beneficial is an in-depth asset profile that includes operational context.
 This means going beyond basic details like IP addresses, models, and operating systems.
 The real value lies in understanding each asset’s criticality, location, and ownership.
 This comprehensive view is crucial for correctly assessing and managing emerging risks, as not all OT assets are equally vulnerable or critical.

 As we build these detailed asset profiles, it’s vital to gather extensive information about each asset.
 This includes data on installed software, user accounts, network ports, services, registry settings, least privilege controls, antivirus status, whitelisting, and backup status.
-Such detailed information greatly enhances our capacity to accurately prioritize and strategize our response to new risks.
+Such detailed information greatly enhances our capacity to prioritize and strategize our response to new risks accurately.
+With a comprehensive understanding of your assets, you can begin to streamline the patching process through automation.

 compensating controls and patch management